kgeidel/MSDS-436-Research-Assignment-2/README.md

 QUERY TASKS:

-* Nested conditionals: return all endstates in which either side is victorious using a diagonal
+* Logical combinations of conditionals: return all endstates in which either side is victorious using a diagonal
-* Subquery: return all endstates in which the top-left square is 'X' and the bottom-right and middle-right squares are 'O'
-* Aggregation: calculate the percentage of endstates in which 'X' is victorious.
+* Aggregation in queries: calculate the percentage of endstates in which 'X' is victorious.
-* Aggregation: given each square a point value based on its position (top-left is 1 and bottom-right is 9) sum each side's total "score" over all records.
+* Aggregation in loops: given each square a point value based on its position (top-left is 1 and bottom-right is 9) sum each side's total "score" over all records.

 ### Installing and running the benchmark